CSS Basics: The Ultimate Guide to Box Model Essentials – A Must-Have Skill for Web Designers

 Content Box

-If the height value is not specified, then each element will only be as high as it needs to be for the content it contains.
+If the height property is not given, then each element will only be as high as it needs to be for the content it contains.

 Typical properties for the content box are: